Automated Ingestion & Data Sync Workflows

 return False

-# Apply policy-bound transformation
+# 2. Apply policy-bound transformation before any persistence.

 transformed = self._apply_compliance_transform(record)